Introduction

 - At least one director must be a natural person (Section 155)

-- Mandatory appointment of a qualified company secretary (Section 271)
+- The appointment of a qualified company secretary is mandatory (Section 271)

 Procedural Steps for Re-registration